 An SBA COVID-19 loan is a low-interest loan.
 The Annual Percentage Rate (APR) is 3.75% for small businesses.
 For non-profits, the rate is 2.75%.
 Both rates are fixed.

 Borrowers who take out an Economic Injury Disaster Loan have a long time to repay it.
 The SBA offers terms up to 30 years.
 The exact term on a specific loan is determined by the borrower’s ability to repay the loan.

 How much can you borrow?

-In addition to the generous term, EIDL borrowers are eligible for loans up to $2,000,000.
-This is the maximum amount and includes both economic hardship and physical damage.
+EIDL borrowers are eligible for loans up to $500,000 (previously, the maximum loan size was $150,000).
+This includes both economic hardship and physical damage.

 Physical damage would be from something like a hurricane.
 Economic hardship includes things like reduced revenue because of the COVID-19 pandemic.

-On top of this generous policy, the SBA allows principal and interest on the whole loan to be deferred (not be paid back) for up to 4 years.
+On top of this generous policy, the SBA allows principal and interest on the whole loan to be deferred (not be paid back) for up to four years.

 Along with the deferral, an SBA COVID-19 loan comes with no fees upfront.
 And you can pay off a COVID-19 loan early: there are no prepayment fees.

 What can the money be used for?